California Medical Marijuana Card

 A physician may also recommend medical marijuana to a resident diagnosed with chronic or persistent symptoms that substantially limit the individual's ability to perform major life activities.
 A doctor's recommendation may also be obtained for symptoms that may cause serious harm to a person's safety, mental health, or physical health.

 Applications for MMICs are completed at the county level in California.
 Therefore, the application fee varies per county.
 However, the State of California has set a cap of $100 for a medical marijuana identification card.
 Hence, no county may charge more than $100 for an MMIC.
 California's medical marijuana law permits Medi-Cal beneficiaries to obtain MMICs for reduced fees.
 A Medi-Cal beneficiary will receive a 50% reduction in application fee if proof of participation in the Medi-Cal program can be provided.
-The fee will be waived for indigent California patients who qualify for, and participate in, the County Medical Services Program.
+The fee will be waived for indigent California patients who qualify for and participate in the County Medical Services Program.

 The renewal fee for an MMIC is the same as the initial application fee.
 No county may charge more than $100 for an MMIC renewal.

-Who Can Prescribe Medical Marijuana in California?
+Who Can Prescribe Medical Marijuana In California?

 California requires medical marijuana identification card applicants to obtain recommendations from their physicians before completing MMIC (medical marijuana identification card) applications.
 The state's medical marijuana identification card program (MMICP) does not maintain a list of physicians qualified to issue medical marijuana recommendations.
 However, the attending physician must possess a license in good standing issued by the Osteopathic Medical Board or the Medical Board of California.

-Can a Minor Get a Medical Marijuana Card in California?
+Can A Minor Get A Medical Marijuana Card In California?

 Yes.
-California medical marijuana laws provide for residents under the age 18 to obtain and use medical marijuana.
-Minors, like adult residents, must get medical marijuana recommendations from qualified physicians and designate caregivers who are at least aged 18 before applying for medical marijuana identification cards.
+California medical marijuana laws provide for residents under the age of 18 to obtain and use medical marijuana.
+Minors, like adult residents, must get medical marijuana recommendations from qualified physicians and designated caregivers who are at least aged 18 before applying for medical marijuana identification cards.
 Minors may apply for themselves if they are lawfully emancipated or have declared self-sufficiency status; however, additional documentation may be required during their applications.

-Can You Get a Medical Marijuana Card at 18 in California?
+Can You Get A Medical Marijuana Card At 18 In California?

 Yes.
 Medical marijuana users in California can apply for medical marijuana cards when they turn 18 without the consent of their parents or guardians.
 California even allows minors (under the age of 18) to apply for medical marijuana cards in their own names if they are legally emancipated and self-sufficient.

-How to Renew Your California Medical Marijuana Card
+How To Renew Your California Medical Marijuana Card

 Pursuant to the rules of the state's Medical Marijuana Identification Card Program (MMICP), a medical marijuana identification card is valid for one year.
 The renewal process for an MMIC is the same as the process required to get the card and may be completed by visiting your county's department of public health.